rollyourown-xyz/ryo-website-content/about/manifesto/index.md

 By publishing our automation code as open source, experienced developers and system builders who develop good, working solutions for themselves can provide their solutions to the community in a re-usable way.
 Other developers and system builders can then improve these solutions, contributing their improvements back to the community via our open source projects.

-If the configuration and deployment of open source software is automated and the automation code is freely available, then:
+If the configuration and deployment of open source software is automated, and the automation code is freely available, then:

 - More people can deploy open source solutions, without themselves needing to invest the time and/or have the experience to solve integration problems and get things working
 - Developers and system builders can deploy open source solutions for many, many more friends and family, as the time needed to deploy and maintain a solution is hugely reduced